cybarspace/cutefetch/index.md

 PS: I don't know how to fork single scripts from larger repos.

-### Download
-Click the "Download script" button to the left and choose "Save As..." from the right-click menu on the page that appears.

 ### Install
-Copy the fetch script to somewhere on your `$PATH` and make it executable by running `chmod a+x ./cutefetch` in the directory it is located.

-I use `$HOME/.local/bin/`
+- Click the "Download script" button and save it somewhere on your `$PATH`
+- Make it executable by running `chmod a+x ./cutefetch` in the directory it is located I use `$HOME/.local/bin/`

 ### Usage
-After installation, run `cutefetch` in the terminal.
+After installing, run `cutefetch` in the terminal.

 Command line arguments can be passed to specify the animal and eye style.